kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 ## iCal Sync from Kaltura

-iCal export is supported via HTTPS or FTP.
+iCal export is supported via HTTP/HTTPS or FTP.

 ### FTP